TheLocehiliosan/yadm/yadm.md

        The following is the full list of supported configurations:

        yadm.alt-copy
-              If set to "true", alternate files will be copies instead of sym- bolic links.
+              If set to "true", alternate files will be copies instead of sym‐ bolic links.
 This might be desirable, because some systems  may not properly support symlinks.

        yadm.auto-alt
-              Disable  the  automatic  linking described in the section ALTER- NATES.
+              Disable  the  automatic  linking described in the section ALTER‐ NATES.
 If disabled, you may still run  "yadm  alt"  manually  to create the alternate links.
 This feature is enabled by default.

        yadm.auto-exclude
               Disable   the   automatic   exclusion  of  patterns  defined  in
               $HOME/.config/yadm/encrypt.
 This feature is enabled by default.

        yadm.auto-perms
-              Disable the automatic permission changes described in  the  sec- tion  PERMISSIONS.
+              Disable the automatic permission changes described in  the  sec‐ tion  PERMISSIONS.
 If  disabled,  you may still run yadm perms manually to update permissions.
-This  feature  is  enabled  by default.
+This feature is enabled by  de‐ fault.

        yadm.auto-private-dirs
               Disable  the automatic creating of private directories described